Application Downloaded On: 09 Jan 2014

 External Penetration Test is conducted by a third party on a yearly basis.
 As authorized by Neustar, the third party performs an external Penetration Test to review potential security weaknesses of network devices and hosts and demonstrate the impact to the environment.
 The assessment is conducted remotely from the Internet with testing divided into four phases:

-There are no increased security levels specific for .Ferrero.
+There are no increased security levels specific for .weatherchannel.
 However, Neustar will provide the same high level of security provided across all of the registries it manages.

-A summary view to Neustar’s security policy in alignment with ISO 17799 can be found in section 30.(a).4 below.
+A summary view to Neustarʹs security policy in alignment with ISO 17799 can be found in section 30.(a).5 below.

-The .Ferrero registry commits to high security levels that are consistent with the needs of the TLD.
+The .weatherchannel registry commits to high security levels that are consistent with the needs of the TLD.
 These commitments include:

 Compliance with High Security Standards